-Most people want to change their personality, psychologists find.
+Most people want to know hot to change their personality, psychologists find.

 Personality change is possible — even dramatic improvements can be made, but they take effort.

 Here is PsyBlog’s guide to the psychology of personality change.

 - How to become more extraverted.

 - How to improve multiple personality traits at once.

 - How to overcome personality disorders.

 The most desirable changes for people are to be more extraverted, more conscientious and more emotionally stable, one study has found.

 It is easy to see why:

 - Extraverts are generally self-confident and cheerful and can also be more successful at work and tend to make natural leaders.